Dxyk/Angular-Udemy/Section 19 Course Project - Http/README.md

 4. Create Database
 5. Start in test mode
 6. The returned URL will be the URL to send requests to for this project

+### Lesson 280 - Setting Up the DataStorage Service

+Create a DataStorageService in the shared directory

+In `app.module.ts`

+- Import `HttpClientModule`

+In `data-storage.service.ts`

+- Make `@Injectable{}` since we will inject RecipeService into this service
+- Inject `HttpClient`